Typography 101: What it is and Why it Matters

 Defined as the style, arrangement, or appearance of typeset matter, “Typography is the visual component of the written word,”

 Typography was born when a caveman first drew an image on a wall and hasn’t stopped evolving since.
 As long as humans have used writing to communicate with each other, typography has been used to make reading easier, place emphasis, convey meaning, and even create art.

-Early advertisements were copy heavy making them dependant on a combination of varying typography and hand drawn illustrations to get their point across.
-As the years continued, the amount of words on most ads decreased but to this day, advertisers often still rely on typography to convey their message.
+Early advertisements were copy heavy making them dependent on a combination of varying typography and hand-drawn illustrations to get their point across.
+As the years continued, the number of words on most ads decreased, but to this day, advertisers often still rely on typography to convey their message.

-Despite the many advancements made since the printing press, there are still struggles today surrounding modern typography— the main one being technology and accessibility.
-With many competing software’s and constant updates, it is hard to make sure that a newly created font can be used, and viewed, from each device.
-This provides a dynamic challenge, as what fonts can be used is dependent on the software each person is working with.
+Despite the many advancements made since the printing press, there are still struggles today surrounding modern typography — the main one being technology and accessibility.
+With many competing software and constant updates, it is hard to make sure that a newly created font can be used, and viewed, from each device.
+This provides a dynamic challenge, what fonts are usable depends on the software each person is working with.

 Typography in Design

 Logo identity especially makes use of lettering.
 With many companies using a wordmark as their logo, typography affects how their brand is perceived.
 The sizing of the letters, to serif or not to serif, the colours, the spacing and even the style of the characters‑ typography is practical art.

 Design and typography are where function meets aesthetics.
 The craft, planning, and intention behind good typography is a lot like good design—when well executed the viewer won’t notice at all, but when done poorly it’s recognized immediately.
 Bad typesetting not only makes something difficult to read but can imply poor taste, or worse, incompetency.
 The purpose of typography is for the ease of the reader above all, but when well made also has the ability to convey a message.